 Dog bites can also easily injure or tear nerves and tendons, not to mention lacerate flesh.
 The bite or wound area can become infected if not properly tended to.

 Step 2.
-Who Owns the Dog that Attacked You in Ohio?
+Who Owns the Dog That Attacked You in Ohio?

-Is the dog that bit you astray or belong to someone in your neighborhood?
+Is the dog that bit you astray or belongs to someone in your neighborhood?
 These are important questions, and knowing the answer is essential as you move forward with the claim against homeowners insurance or a lawsuit against the dog’s owner.

 This way, you can contact a dog bite lawyer at Slater and Zurz with the correct information so that they can facilitate potential recourse efficiently.